 We are also not happy having to report that the company is disregarding the safety and reliability certification requirements that apply as a matter of law to faucets in the U.S. and Canada.
 It stopped submitting its U.S.-manufactured faucets for testing by third-party independent laboratories just about the time the new lower lead limits for faucets became effective in the U.S. in early 2014.

 Wolverine maintains that even its non-certified faucets are lead-free.
 But being lead-free, assuming this is true, is only a part of the certification story.
-Faucets must also be certified drinking-water safe (i.e. free of arsenic, cadmium, mercury, etc.), and mechanically safe and reliable to joint Canada/U.S. standards, and in full compliance with the flow-limits specified in federal law.
+Faucets must also be certified drinking-water safe (i.e. free of arsenic, cadmium, mercury, etc.), mechanically safe and reliable to joint Canada/U.S. standards, and in full compliance with the flow-limits specified in federal law.

 Wolverine's non-certified faucets have never been subjected to these tests, so no one actually knows whether or not they are truly safe, reliable or meet U.S. flow restrictions.

 We hate to see old-time faucet companies fall into the hands of private equity groups, especially in a debt-financed buyout.
 It almost always means a myopic concentration on increasing profits to pay the debt, and typically results in cost-cutting measures that erode the quality of the brand.
-Wolverine has engaged in exactly that kind of ill-advised cost-cutting that is already degrading the quality of the product and the brand.
+It appears that Wolverine has engaged in exactly that kind of ill-advised cost-cutting.

 Wolverine has a very different business model.
 It sells exclusively through licensed plumbers.
 If you want a Wolverine faucet or even a part for a Wolverine faucet, contact your local plumber.
 He or she is the authorized Wolverine dealer.
 Even our company, a general contractor, cannot buy a Wolverine faucet except through our licensed master plumbers — something that amuses them to no end.

 Wolverine claims that because it pays a lot of attention to what plumbers say they need, the company makes products that "make sense".
 And, because it makes only very high-quality products, it enjoys tremendous customer loyalty.
-"Ask a Wolverine customer if they would every use anything else.
+"Ask a Wolverine customer if they would ever use anything else.
 You will always get the same answer: No!"
-OK, a little hyperbole here, but Wolverine actually makes a very good commercial faucet, not long on style, but very long on quality and reliability.
+OK, a little hyperbole here but Wolverine actually makes a very good commercial faucet, not long on style but very long on quality and reliability.

 Wolverine engineered and patented a ceramic disk valve in 1972, and has been perfecting it ever since.
 It is one of the few faucet manufacturers to make its own ceramic valves.
 It's a good one, too.
 The company uses just two cartridge styles, one for single handle faucets and one for double handle faucets.
 Every American-made Wolverine faucet made uses one or the other of these two cartridges.
 This keeps parts inventory to a minimum.
 Every faucet part is brass and/or stainless steel.